PaulWieland/ratgdo/docs/index.md

 # ORDER
 ### LEAD TIME NOTICE:
 Please allow 3 weeks for shipment.
-This increased lead time is due to the necessity of issuing a hardware revision (v2.0 to v2.5).
-Lead times will continue to improve.

 > * [ratgdo v2.5 control board with installation kit](https://square.link/u/FKqlMSWT) $44